cmbessone/cmbessone/README.md

 > **Live:** [spo-ia.vercel.app](https://spo-ia.vercel.app)

-SPO.IA is an AI-powered platform that connects **brands** (sponsors) with **sponsorable entities** — influencers, events, and programs — through intelligent matching, commercial tracking, and a structured data model built for the sponsorship ecosystem.
+SPO.IA is a platform that connects **brands** (sponsors) with **sponsorable entities** — influencers, events, and programs — through intelligent matching, commercial tracking, and a structured data model built for the sponsorship ecosystem.

 ### 🎯 What it solves
 The sponsorship market is fragmented.
 Brands struggle to find the right media properties.
 Influencers, events and programs lack a centralized way to attract and manage sponsors.
 SPO.IA bridges that gap with a CRM-grade data layer and AI-driven matching.